ngs-docs/2017-dibsi-rnaseq/jetstream/login.md

 ```
 18. Use `ls -a` to display files.
 You should see `new_key.pub`

-19. Give that file the magic name:
+19. Copy that key into your authorized keys file:
 ```
-mv new_key.pub authorized_keys
+cat new_key.pub >> authorized_keys
 ```
 20. Retry ssh to see if it worked.
 ```